markybuilds/nba-stat-projections/memory-bank/progress.md

 - ✅ Scheduler service for automated tasks
 - ✅ Prometheus metrics integration
 - ✅ Alerting system for monitoring
+- ✅ Database optimization with indexes and materialized views
+- ✅ Query caching system with configurable TTL
+- ✅ Connection pooling for improved throughput
+- ✅ Performance monitoring for database queries
+- ✅ Optimized repository with caching and fallbacks
+- ✅ Scheduled refresh of materialized views

 ### Frontend